 Panhellenic Council Meetings: A weekly large-group meeting that gathers Panhellenic Council, chapter presidents, and chapter delegates to inform each other about various events that are being planned or occurring.
 Additionally, chapter and community issues are discussed.
 This meeting is also open to speakers from campus departments to provide attendees with educational programming and campus announcements.

-Advisor Meetings: Meetings held by Office of Fraternity and Sorority Affairs engaging both chapter advisors and national advisors in individual or large group settings.
+Advisor Meetings: Meetings held by Office of Fraternity and Sorority Life engaging both chapter advisors and national advisors in individual or large group settings.
 In these meetings, individual chapter issues and/or progress is discussed, along with productive conversations and preparations for Fall Formal Recruitment.